eigr/massa/README.md

 * A Kubernetes controller that acts as a control plane orchestrating deployments of PODs composed of User Functions and Sidecar Proxy.

 * A proxy that acts as a data plane to forward user traffic to user functions, as well as provide the entire infrastructure for handling statestores and the like.
-The proxy communicates with the user role via specific runtime implementations which may actually be interfaced via gRPC communication or in the future via the Wasm interface.
+The proxy communicates with the user function via specific runtime implementations which may actually be interfaced via gRPC communication or in the future via the Wasm interface.

-* The user role that implements a series of rules defined by the Eigr Functions protocol and that allows the user to develop their applications in a way that focuses only on their business domain objects.
+* The user function that implements a series of rules defined by the Eigr Functions protocol and that allows the user to develop their applications in a way that focuses only on their business domain objects.

 Below is a general diagram of all these components: